 - Q: Under what conditions would our company have to return reimbursements to the FHCF? - A: The FHCF Reimbursement Contract addresses the right of the SBA to seek the return of "excess loss reimbursements or advances."
-Such excess amounts could result from a variety of issues, such as: - An incorrect exposure submission or resubmission (resubmitted data results in a change to a company's premium, retention, and maximum reimbursement); - An incorrect POL (over-reported losses); - Incorrect calculation of reinsurance recoveries (over-reported losses); - Subsequent readjustment of policyholder claims, including subrogation and salvage (subsequent POL indicates a company is eligible for reimbursements at a level less than what has already been reimbursed); - Incorrect calculations of reimbursement premiums or retentions (on the part of the FHCF); - Payments in excess of the projected payout (on the part of the FHCF). - Q: In the event of an excess loss reimbursement or advance, will our company be penalized? - A: Interest will be charged on excess loss reimbursements based on the average rate earned by the SBA for the FHCF for the first four months of the applicable FHCF contract year.
+Such excess amounts could result from a variety of issues, such as: - An incorrect exposure submission or resubmission (resubmitted data results in a change to a company's premium, retention, and maximum reimbursement); - An incorrect POL (over-reported losses); - Incorrect calculation of reinsurance recoveries (over-reported losses); - Subsequent readjustment of policyholder claims, including subrogation and salvage (subsequent POL indicates a company is eligible for reimbursements at a level less than what has already been reimbursed); - Incorrect calculations of reimbursement premiums or retentions (on the part of the FHCF); or - Payments in excess of the projected payout (on the part of the FHCF). - Q: In the event of an excess loss reimbursement or advance, will our company be penalized? - A: Interest will be charged on excess loss reimbursements based on the average rate earned by the SBA for the FHCF for the first four months of the applicable FHCF contract year.
 If the excess loss reimbursement is due to incorrect information provided by a company, interest will accrue at this rate plus 5%.
 Interest on advances will be charged the prime rate as published in the Wall Street Journal on the first business day of the Contract Year (adjusted annually).
-Interest on excess advances will be charged the prime rate plus 5%.

-- Q: We understand that the FHCF performs some "reasonableness" checks on POL filings prior to issuing reimbursements.
+Interest on excess advances will be charged the prime rate plus 5%. - Q: We understand that the FHCF performs some "reasonableness" checks on POL filings prior to issuing reimbursements.
 What kind of errors have been detected in the past during this review? - A: On occasion, the checks have identified errors with a company's exposure submission under the Data Call.
-However, more often, errors are related to incorrectly reported losses such as: - Florida hurricane losses under policies not covered by the FHCF (commercial non-residential, auto, ex-wind, etc.); - Florida hurricane losses under covered policies that aren't covered by the FHCF (e.g., storm surge, but no wind damage; loss of rents on an apartment building); - Residential losses in other states (e.g., Florida hurricane causes damage in Georgia as well); - Non-hurricane losses occurring elsewhere in Florida within the same timeframe as a hurricane (e.g., hurricane damage in southern Florida, fire damage in Tallahassee); and - Wind losses in another state (e.g., Texas wind loss) occurring within the same timeframe as Florida hurricane. - Q: Where are checks for loss reimbursements sent? - A: Per SBA policy, all advance and/or loss reimbursement checks are sent to the FHCF claims contact designated by the company on its notarized Company Contact Information form.
+However, more often, errors are related to incorrectly reported losses such as: - Florida hurricane losses under policies not covered by the FHCF (commercial nonresidential, auto, ex-wind, etc.); - Florida hurricane losses under covered policies that aren't covered by the FHCF (e.g., storm surge, but no wind damage; loss of rents on an apartment building); - Residential losses in other states (e.g., Florida hurricane causes damage in Georgia as well); - Non-hurricane losses occurring elsewhere in Florida within the same timeframe as a hurricane (e.g., hurricane damage in southern Florida, fire damage in Tallahassee); and - Wind losses in another state (e.g., Texas wind loss) occurring within the same timeframe as Florida hurricane.